VoidAutomata/Quiz_4-we-came-we-built-we-interacted/Readme.md

 Our notes from last class (_THE_ [`last class`](last-class.md)) might be helpful to reference while answering the `Quiz 4` questions.

 Here we go!
-Just answer in this `readme.md` file - you can even do it online, remember? (grab a copy of the repo first though!)
+Just answer in this `readme.md` file - you can even do it online, remember? (grab a copy of the repo first though!).
+You do not need to write long answers.
+In fact, keep them short, keep them clear.

 ### Week 01